vulkano-rs/vulkano/TROUBLES.md

   passing an array of small elements (small structs or integers).
 Building such an array with a `Vec` can be expensive, especially when most of the time the array only contains a single element.

+- Having a trait that defines which types can be put inside buffers is very annoying, as users have to implement it for every single struct they create.
+The best solution would be to use `impl BufferContent for ... {}`, but this syntax is still unstable.

 - No way to create a `*mut T` pointer from a `*mut c_void` and a size when `T` is unsized.
 This had to be implemented in a custom trait.